 The mascot was also scheduled to meet with Admiral Joseph Farley, Coast Guard commandant.
 Then there would be a screening of two Coast guard films at the Museum of Modern Art.
 Sinbad, however, was a no-show.
 One of the officers told the Times that “he was exhausted.”
 (New York Times, January 9, 1946).

 His collar displays six campaign ribbons and five battle stars.

-By 1948 age was catching up with Sinbad so he received an honorable discharge (the Coast Guard decided to discount his two Court Martials) and he spent the remaining years of his life at Barnegat Coast Guard Station in New Jersey.
+By 1948, age was catching up with Sinbad.
+He received an honorable discharge.
+(The Coast Guard decided to discount his two Court Martials.)
+He spent the remaining years of his life at Barnegat Coast Guard Station in New Jersey.
 He died on December 30, 1951.

 After I published this article, I heard from a Coast Guard historian who provided me with another wonderful story about Sinbad.
 It so happens that during the war, a stateside dog, Boots, wrote to Sinbad, with the hope that Sinbad might say hello to her master if Sinbad should see him.
 The letters have been preserved and are quite touching.
 Click here to read both letters.

 For more stories of many mascots belonging to Coast Guard units, visit the very delightful site, “United States Coast Guard Mascots.”